BPRC-Bioinfo/VDJ-insights/README.md

 Specific genomic regions are then isolated using predefined flanking genes, these can be specified by the user or a default can be used (Default is for primates only because it is based on humans).

-The pipeline extends its functionality to annotation, comparing assembled region sequences against a comprehensive library of validated VDJ segments sourced from the IMGT database or a pre-existing library in **`library/library.fasta`**.
+The pipeline extends its functionality to annotation, which can also be ran on its own as part of this tool.
+Comparing the assembled region sequences against a comprehensive library of validated VDJ segments sourced from the IMGT database or a pre-existing library in **`library/library.fasta`**.

 Outputs include detailed Excel reports on identified sequences, supplemented with an interactive plotting feature for enhanced data visualization and analysis, but also static plots showing the different haplotypes of the regions showcasing the order of the segements.
 Lastly it generates a easy to navigate HTML report containing al the generated results.

 ## Installation